mikegoatly/Mappit/README.md

 var mapped = mapper.Map<FooRepresentation>(myfoo);
 ```

-Mapper classes implement the `IMapper` interface, so you can configure that in your DI container.
+Some people like interfaces for everything, so every generated mapper also implements its own interface - the above example would have an interface `IMapper`.

+If you like, you can have multiple mapper classes with different names.
+They will each end up with their own interface, and you can use them independently.

 ## Supported mappings

-* Simple property mappings (properties with matching names and compatible types)
+* Implicit property mappings (properties with matching names and compatible types)
-* Enum mappings with compile-time validation
+* Implicit enum mappings where all the enum names match
 * Custom property mappings
 * Custom enum value mappings
 * Constructor initialization, including constructors that only cover some of the properties.
 Any remaining properties will be initialized via their setters.
-* Control over missing property handling (accept or reject mappings with missing target type properties)
+* Control over missing properties on the target type - by default you'll get compile-time errors, but can opt in to ignore them.

-## Property Mapping

-By default, Mappit maps properties with the same name and type.
-Properties that don't have matching names or compatible types in the target type are ignored.

 ### Custom Property Mapping